maxov/website/_notes/stat210a/lec-1.md

 # Measure Theory Basics

 Measure theory is a rigorous grounding for probability, it is covered in more detail in Stat 205A, which is a great course.
-Some departments don't teach measure theory, Andrew Gellman has a famously poor opinion of it.
+Some departments don't teach measure theory, Andrew Gelman has a famous opinion of that.
 Fithian's personal opinion: If your optimization is research productivity for your four years as a graduate student, then it's probably not a good idea.
 If your optimization is for a career of good research, then it is probably a good idea.